campnmug/SAS-Global-Forum-2021-/README.md

 # SAS-Global-Forum-2021-

-This is the SAS code to accompany my paper for SAS Global Forum 2021 Paper 1184-2021
+This includes the SAS code to accompany my paper for SAS Global Forum 2021 It also contains the paper and the presentation slides

+Paper 1184-2021
 Haste Makes Waste: Don't Ruin Your Reputation with Hasty Regression Steven C. Myers, Ph.D., The University of Akron